Lt. Gen. Kirk S. Pierce visits Goodfellow AFB

 |0

 This work, Lt.
-Gen. Kirk S. Pierce visits Goodfellow AFB [Image 6 of 6], by SrA Michael Bowman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Gen. Kirk S. Pierce visits Goodfellow AFB, by SrA Michael Bowman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT